-- 1. A total of 40 advanced hours is required to graduate.
+- A total of 40 advanced hours is required to graduate.
 An advanced course is one that is numbered above 3000 and below 5000.
-The College of Science requires a minimum of 9 Writing Intensive hours. - 2.
-Minor fields of study may be chosen from the list of approved minors on page 75.
+The College of Science requires a minimum of 9 Writing Intensive hours. - Minor fields of study may be chosen from the list of approved minors.
 Advanced Computer Science electives are recommended for additional required hours after satisfying the minor requirements.
 Mathematics is recommended.
 See note 3. - 3.
 A total of 17 hours in mathematics is required.
-The mathematics requirements, plus 3 advanced hours of mathematics, constitute a mathematics minor. - 4.
-The student must take two 4-hour laboratory courses in the same science.
-Biology 1430, 1431; Chemistry 1141 and 1341, 1142 and 1342; Geology 1410, 1420; or Physics 1410, 1420 are recommended. - 5.
-An additional 4 hours of natural science are required in courses normally taken by science majors.
-None of the twelve hours of natural science coursework can be science courses designed for non-science majors (as designated by SWT). - 6.
+The mathematics requirements, plus 3 advanced hours of mathematics, constitute a mathematics minor. - The student must take two 4-hour laboratory courses in the same science.
+BIO 1430, 1431; CHEM 1141 and 1341, 1142 and 1342; GEOL 1410, 1420; or PHYS 1410, 1420 are recommended. - An additional 8 hours of natural science are required in courses normally taken by science majors.
+None of the sixteen hours of natural science coursework can be science courses designed for non-science majors (as designated by SWT). - 6.
 If two years of the same language are taken in high school, then enough hours to total the minimum 128 hours required for the degree will fulfill this requirement.
-In the absence of such high school language, two semesters of the same modern language must be taken at the college level. - 7.
-The following is only a suggested outline for the semester and year in which a course might be taken.
+In the absence of such high school language, two semesters of the same modern language must be taken at the college level.